elikary/sigir2020/FP_metrics/README.md

 ## Evaluation
 After the recommendations per each algorithm are returned by librec, the next step is the evaluation.

-For the evaluation stage run:
+To execute evaluation on all datasets run:

     $ cd sigir2020/FP_metrics/scripts
     $ python main.py